isidroas/urwid/docs/manual/displayattributes.rst

 ::

-    Text(u"a simple string with default attribute")
+    Text("a simple string with default attribute")

 The string and space around will use the ``None`` default display attribute which usually appears in the terminal's default foreground and background.

 ::

-    Text(('attr1', u"a string in display attribute attr1"))
+    Text(('attr1', "a string in display attribute attr1"))

 The string will appear with foreground and backgrounds specified in the display module's palette for ``'attr1'``, but the space around (before/after) the text